Astro (company): Astro Go

 The streaming service of Astro was launched in 2012 called Astro On-The-Go (AOTG).
 The launch of the app enabled customers to access to Astro's TV channels, live events, Video-On-Demand (VOD) and Catch Up TV on mobile devices.
 The app was also made for international users in March 2013.

 The app was renamed to Astro Go on 31 March 2017 and saw a significant revamp that introduced several new features, such as a more user-friendly interface, improved video playback quality, and better content discovery tools.
 Astro Go offers personalized content recommendations based on viewing history and preferences and allows customers to download shows for offline viewing.

 Astro Fibre

 Astro embarked on its broadband service in 2011 by collaborating with TIME dotCom to serve content over broadband through its Astro B.yond IPTV service.
 To further its place in the ISP space, Astro entered a partnership with sister company Maxis in 2019, resulting in the introduction of Astro & Broadband.
-In 2022, Astro became an Internet Service Provider and began offering standalone broadband through Astro Fibre, which is also offered to businesses through its BIZfibre services.
+In 2022, Astro became an ISP and began offering standalone broadband through Astro Fibre, which is also offered to businesses through its BIZfibre services.